Ready to say goodbye to debt for good? Learn More

 Note to reader: These reviews and complaints highlight relevant issues but may not represent all consumers’ experiences.

-The FDCPA is a federal law that protects you from harassment and unlawful behavior from third-party debt collectors and collection agencies.
-If you believe a debt collector has committed a violation, you can report them to the CFPB and even sue for monetary compensation
+🛡️ The FDCPA is a federal law that protects you from harassment, false statements, and other unfair behavior by third-party debt collectors.
+If you believe a debt collector has violated your rights, you can file a complaint with the CFPB and, in some cases, take legal action.

 How Do I Know if I’m Being Scammed?

 While CPC is legitimate, scammers may use the company’s name to try to con you.
-You can spot a scammer if they ask for sensitive information — like bank account information or your Social Security number.
-A legitimate debt collection agency won’t ask for this information.
+Be cautious if someone pressures you to pay right away, refuses to answer basic questions, or asks for sensitive details like your bank account number or Social Security number.
+A legitimate debt collection agency should already have this information.

 Do I Have To Pay Central Portfolio Control?